spatialos/UnrealGDK/README.md

 ## SpatialOS Documentation
 * For guidance on SpatialOS concepts see the documentation on the [SpatialOS website](https://docs.improbable.io/reference/latest/shared/concepts/spatialos). <br/>
-* For information on the SpatialOS GDK for Unreal, we recommend you use the [GDK documentation on the SpatialOS website](https://docs.improbable.io/unreal/pre-alpha/index), however, you can look at the [documentation on GitHub](https://github.com/spatialos/UnrealGDK/tree/master/docs).
+* For information on the SpatialOS GDK for Unreal, we recommend you use the [GDK documentation on the SpatialOS website](https://docs.improbable.io/unreal/pre-alpha/index) because the documentation is designed for the website, however, you can look at the [documentation on GitHub](https://github.com/spatialos/UnrealGDK/tree/master/docs).

 ## Installation and setup
 For prerequisites, installation and setup, see the [Installation and setup]({{urlRoot}}/setup-and-installing.md) documentation.